Your Cart is empty

 People began to drift away as rumours circulated that there was no transport back to the airport circulated.
 This was actually true.
 Bummer.
 Bad vibes pervaded.
 'Get me off this island' seemed to be the general feeling.
 But with no way of getting to the airport many started walking hoping to thumb a ride.
 Remember when people did that without worrying they'd be picked up by a homicidal maniac?

 And so a refugee line of hairy people trudged up the highway, some paying for rides from locals: $20 was the going rate.
 Everyone felt very bitter at this turn of events but it wasn't over yet.

 The airport was in chaos, with planes overbooked with other tourists returning to America.
 The Red Cross even turned up and tents were erected to accommodate all the people waiting to leave.
 It took some three days to get a flight out.
 Cooley reckoned he'd lost $200,000.
 The Puerto Rican government wanted the promoters for tax evasion but didn't bother to try and extradite them.

 It was the only festival to be held there.
 Everyone had their fingers and everything else burned.

-There's a double album on Atco of the event: expect to pay around $20 for it.
+There's a double album on Atco of the event.
 It spent seven weeks on the Billboard chart and peaked at 186.
 Best track?
 The Allmans' 'Ain't Wastin' Time No More' and Mahavishnu Orchestra's 'Noonward Race'. £10 or less will buy you a copy.
 Well worth it.